cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                  - Additional chapters about bitblock and bitstream encryption, and with a Survey on Current Academic Results for Solving Discrete Logarithms And Factoring
-                 - Inclusion of further Sage code samples (for primitive roots and RSA fix points)   (xxx)
+                 - Inclusion of further SageMath code samples (for primitive roots and RSA fix points)   (xxx)
                  - Appendices with function overviews also for CT2 and JCT.
                    (xxx)